-One of the greatest things to do in Valdez is to go on a half-day, full day or multi-day tour to have some adventure white-water river rafting.
+One of the greatest things to do in Valdez is to go on a half-day, full-day or multi-day tour to have some adventure in white-water river rafting.
 You will have the opportunity to go on icy waters, among fast-flowing rivers and glaciers.

 The location is in the stunning canyons of the Chugach Mountains, and you can also do a combo of ice climbing and hiking for an even more perfect adventure experience in Valdez.

 HOW TO GO ON THIS ACTIVITY: Tours only operate during summertime.
 Check with a reliable company to ensure you have expert guides, such as Pangaea Adventures.